sandeeppbajaj/node-express/README.md

 ### Dependency
 Node

-### Level 4 - Body Parser
+### Level 5 - Route Instances
-- Post request from client
-- Create POST route
-- Create DELETE route
-- Responding with status
+- Using chaining for routes
+- Extracting routes to modules
+- Mounting router in the application

 ##### Steps to start